black-sliver/PopTracker/doc/PACKS.md

 ### global PopVersion

-a string in the form of `"1.0.0"` -- TODO: move to Tracker.PopVersion ?
+a string in the form of `"1.0.0"` -- **TODO**: move to Tracker.PopVersion ?

 ### type LuaItem

 `use ImageRef = string`
 * `ImageRef .Icon`: change the icon.
 Use `ImageReference:FromPackRelativePath`.
 * `string .IconMods`: icon modifier, see JSON's img_mods.
-Only available in PopTracker, 0.11.0+
+Only available in PopTracker, since 0.11.0
 * `string .Name`: item's name
 * `object .ItemState`: (any) object to track internal state in lua
 * `closure(LuaItem) .OnLeftClickFunc`: called when left-clicking